phyplan/PhyPlan/README.md

 # PhyPlan
-## Generalizable and Rapid Physical Task Planning with Physics-Informed Skill Networks for Robot Manipulators
+## Learning To Plan Tasks with Generalizable and Rapid Physical Reasoning for Embodied Manipulation

 ### Please find here the [Website](https://phyplan.github.io/), and the [Paper]().